[Edited 31 October 2018]

 Is Harry Potter really to blame?

+Obviously not.
 J.K.
-Rowling did not originate the idea that history is boring and the Harry Potter series is by no means responsible for the “history is boring” trope.
+Rowling did not originate the idea that history is boring, of course.
 Before Professor Binns, there was Ben Stein’s brilliantly monotone performance in Ferris Bueller’s Day Off.
 Stein portrayed an economics teacher, but his subject in the “Anyone?
 Anyone?” scene was historical change.
-Incidentally, if you Google “boring history teacher,” this scene is the the first hit.
+Incidentally, if you Google “boring history teacher,” this scene is the first hit.

 All told, only 0.2% of the semester’s tweets allude to the series in some way.
 None of the tweets or GIFs referenced Professor Binns.

 So again, I’m not blaming Rowling’s portrayal of Binns for students’ assumption that history is boring.
-I just think it’s interesting that the most widely referenced series in the tweets also contains a deathly dull history professor.
+I just think it’s interesting that students consistently referenced a book series that also contains a deathly dull history professor.